La Conner, Washington

 La Conner is a town in Skagit County, Washington, United States with a population of 965 at the 2020 census.
 It is included in the Mount Vernon–Anacortes, Washington Metropolitan Statistical Area.
-The town hosts several events as part of the annual Skagit Valley Tulip Festival held in April.

 History

 La Conner was first settled in May 1867 by Alonzo Low and was then known by its post office name, Swinomish.
 Its location on the Swinomish channel was an ideal safe harbor for ships.
 In 1869, J.S.
 Conner bought the settlement's trading post and in 1870 had the name changed to honor his wife, Louisa Ann Conner.
 The French-appearing "La" represented her first and middle initials.
 When Skagit County was created out of Whatcom County in 1883, La Conner was chosen as the county seat, but would only hold that designation until November 1884 when the seat was moved to Mount Vernon.

 In early 2020, nine businesses in downtown La Conner announced their closures—mostly attributed to lost revenue during the COVID-19 pandemic and from the cancellation of the Skagit Valley Tulip Festival.